 In 2011 Darcy submitted evidence supporting the identification of the Case 238 unknown to the Department of Defense’s Joint POW/MIA Accounting Command, the Hawaii-based agency tasked with locating, recovering and identifying the more than 83,000 Americans still missing from the nation’s conflicts.
 He has heard nothing from JPAC since that time, and my own recent request to the agency for an update on the Blackwell case elicited a form response that “JPAC does not discuss the specific progress of an unresolved case out of respect for the families’ privacy.”
 It seems that final closure for Henry Blackwell’s surviving family members will have to wait a while longer.

-Stephen Harding is the editor of our sister publication Military History and the author of eight books and some 300 articles.
+Stephen Harding is the author of eight books and some 300 articles.
 His most recent book is The Last Battle: When U.S. and German Soldiers Joined Forces in the Waning Hours of World War II in Europe.
 Additional reading: Long Day’s Journey Into War, by Stanley Weintraub, and At Dawn We Slept, by Gordon W. Prange.

 This feature originally appeared in the January 2014 issue of Aviation History.
 Subscribe here!